pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 The basic idea behind Hazard Pointers is to have each thread publish to permanently allocated[^stable-alloc] hazard pointer records (HP records) the set of resources (pointers) it's temporarily borrowing from a lock-free data structure.
-That's enough information for a background thread to snapshot the current limbo list of resources that have been logically deleted but not yet physically released, scan all records for all threads, and physically release all resources in the snapshot that aren't in any hazard pointer record.
+That's enough information for a background thread to snapshot the current list of resources that have been logically deleted but not yet physically released (the limbo list), scan all records for all threads, and physically release all resources in the snapshot that aren't in any HP record.

 [^stable-alloc]: Hazard pointer records must still be managed separately, e.g., with a type stable allocator, but we can bootstrap everything else once we have a few records per thread.